arsalan-darbandi/R/README.md

 - Data Preparation,
 - Modeling,
 - Evaluation,
-- Deployment
+- Deployment<br>

+![](https://github.com/asikhalaban/R/blob/master/img/220px-CRISP-DM_Process_Diagram.png?raw=true)
 This reflects the basic ordering of tasks is necessary in most analytics projects, however the process is not entirely linear.
 There are several places where iteration is necessary.
-You can find them in the below figure.
+You can find them in the above figure.
-![](https://github.com/asikhalaban/R/blob/master/img/220px-CRISP-DM_Process_Diagram.png?raw=true)

 <a name="Project"/>
 ### b.
 Project Understanding